Atopsxv/Learn-Tech/README.md

 ## Being as minimal as possible by removing unnecessary apps, folders, from your system & reducing code being as lightweight as possible.

-## Why its not recommended to use someone elses custom OS for these [reasons.](/Dont-use-customos.md) Instead follow Amits PC Tuning guide to create your own windows as an alternative.
+## Why you shouldnt use someone elses custom OS for these [reasons.](/Dont-use-customos.md)
+.Instead follow Amits PC Tuning guide to create your own windows.
 I DIDNT CONTRIBUTE ITS JUST AN AMAZING GUIDE!
 From my experience.